A multi-parameter family of Fourier integral operators: Introduction

-In the next section, we develop a new framework where the frequency space is decomposed into an infinitely many dyadic cones.
-The kernels of the consisting partial operators enjoy certain majorization properties, accumulated as {\bf Principal Lemma}.
-By applying this lemma, we prove the $\H^1\mt\L^1$-estimate in (\ref{H^1 to L^1 Est}).
+In section 3, we develop a new framework where the frequency space is decomposed into an infinitely many dyadic cones.
+Each consisting partial operator has a Fourier transform supported on these dyadic cones.
+Moreover, its kernel enjoys certain majorization properties, accumulated as {\bf Lemma One}.
+We prove {\bf Theorem One} by applying {\bf Lemma One}.

-In section 4, we introduce a second dyadic decomposition due to Seeger, Sogge and Stein \cite{S.S.S}.
-By combining these two different frameworks, we prove {\bf Principal Lemma} in section 5.
+In section 4, we introduce a second dyadic decomposition.
+The ingenious construction was initially given by Fefferman \cite{Fefferman'} and later refined by Seeger, Sogge and Stein \cite{Seeger-Sogge-Stein} in their study of Fourier integral operators.